-This list has been updated each year for the past three years and the core tips and tasks have been the same.
+This list has been updated each year for the past three years, but the core tips and tasks have remained the same.

 I started this site on the premise that although every situation is different, there are common threads that bind families and caregivers managing reflux, colic and related issues in their homes.

 Check out below and let me know what we're missing here!

 BONUS TIP: Pay it forward.
 Though we're all in this together, every single situation is unique.
 From preemies to older to children, and from one solution to the next.
 We can all benefit from the sense of community created when families open up and share their stories.